 With over 20 years of experience in the water and wastewater industry, Joel Ogle has built an impressive career spanning various aspects of pipeline and plant rehabilitation, water storage, and coating inspections.
 Based primarily in the Midwest and West Coast regions, Joel’s expertise includes working with both steel and concrete substrates.
 He is a NACE (now AAMP) certified coatings inspector, a certified PACP, MACP, and LACP inspector under NaSCo, and a competent site project manager.
 Joel also serves as the Director for the Missouri section of the American Water Works Association (AWWA) and is actively involved in asset management on a national scale.
 His participation extends to several water and environmental committees, including outreach coordination for the Water Environment Federation.

-Key Challenges
+Key Challenges in the Water Industry

-Wastewater systems primarily face issues related to trench settling or soil conditions during construction.
+For instance, wastewater systems primarily face issues related to trench settling or soil conditions during construction.
 However, in pressurized water systems, even minimal settling can cause significant problems, such as leaks, sinkholes, and surface damage to infrastructure like roads and sidewalks.
 Joel frequently witnesses such failures, particularly in older cast iron or ductile iron pipes, which often result in substantial damage to communities and surrounding structures.

-Joel advocates for municipalities to explore all available products and technologies in the industry.
 He often encounters a common mindset of “we’ve always done it this way,” which, in his experience, only leads to recurring issues.
 Rather than continually applying short-term fixes, municipalities should evaluate newer technologies that could provide more effective long-term solutions.
 This includes innovations in both pipe materials and plant processes.

 Embracing Innovation and Technology